 Discussion

-The mean C-Values varied by stratum (Analysis of Variance (ANOVA)), follow-up tests (Kruskall-Wallis) indicated that Salt-Desert and Sage-Brush sites did not differ from each other, nor Mixed Mountain Shrub and Pinon-Juniper from each other.
-Results indicate that all members of these two groups differed across them, e.g. Sage-brush differed from both Mixed Mountain Shrub and Pinon-Juniper and vice versa.
-The two lower elevation strata, Salt Desert and Sage Brush, are generally more accessible to humans and have higher recreational land uses, and had the lowest C-Vals.
-While the values did vary, the extent of the variation was minor, with the range of variation from the median values 4.18 - 4.86 and a mean range of 4.21 - 4.76, given that the these values occur over a range of 0-10, we considered this to be a negligible difference, not indicative of major biases in the C-values ascribed to plants themselves, but rather indicative of actual land conditions.
+The mean C-Values varied by stratum (Analysis of Variance (ANOVA)), follow-up tests (Kruskall-Wallis) indicated that Salt-Desert and Sage-Brush sites did not differ from each other, nor Mixed Mountain Shrub and Pinon-Juniper from each other (Figure 1).
+Results indicate that all members of these two groups differed across them, e.g. Sagebrush differed from both Mixed Mountain Shrub and Pinon-Juniper and vice versa.
+The two lower elevation strata, Salt Desert and Sage Brush, are generally more accessible and have higher recreational land uses and thus had the lowest C-Vals.
+While the values did vary, the extent of the variation was minor, with the range of variation from the median values 4.18 - 4.86 and a mean range of 4.21 - 4.76, given that these values occur over a range of 0-10, we considered this to be a negligible difference, not indicative of major biases in the C-values ascribed to plants themselves, but rather indicative of actual land conditions.

-The generalized linear models were used to predict the floristic quality of un-sampled areas of BLM Land.
+The generalized linear models were used to predict the floristic quality of un-sampled areas on BLM Land.
 Based on AIC model selection a total of 6 top models were retained, and these were then combined into a single model, of which the weights used to make an ensembled prediction of the Mean Coefficient of Conservatism.
 The results from these top models indicate that all predictors, elevation, human population density, Federal lands patch size, and distance to nearest road, affect the FQI, but that by far the strongest predictor is elevation.
 Elevation was such a useful predictor, that under certain statistical paradigms our models may be simplified to include it as the only predictor, and still give very good results.
-The other predictors had the expected effect on FQI as expected, FQI slowly increases as nearby human population density decreases, and FQI slowly increases as the size of the patch of natural lands and the distance from the nearest road increase.
+The other predictors had the expected effect on FQI as expected, FQI slowly increases as nearby population density decreases, and FQI slowly increases as the size of the patch of natural lands and the distance from the nearest road increase.

 From the predicted FQI values we can infer that habitat quality varies across the field office.
-In general, the lowest elevation sites display the lowest values of FQI and Mean CoC.
-This is especially apparent as one would be travelling to Montrose from Grand Junction on Highway 50, before reaching Delta.
-In particular, these and several other areas of Salt Desert along Highway 50, and near Crawford are areas of concern.
-However, not all Salt Desert is inherently in this condition as can be seen from the values for a moderately sized parcel of BLM managed land immediately Southeast of Montrose; indicating that human uses of theses areas may be causal factors in these low values.
-These areas represent targets for eventual restoration action.
+In general, the lowest elevation sites display the lowest values of FQI and Mean CoC, which is a direct result of low species diversity and composition.
+This is especially apparent between Montrose and Grand Junction on Highway 50,.
+These and several other areas of the Salt Desert shrublands along Highway 50, and near Crawford are areas of concern.
+However, not all Salt Desert is inherently in this condition as can be seen from the values for a moderately sized parcel of BLM managed land immediately Southeast of Montrose; indicating that human uses of theses areas may be causal factors for these low values.
+Areas with low FQI values represent highlight potential restoration needs and the FQI prediction model can be a tool to help prioritize such actions.
 The highest elevation portions of BLM managed land are in the best habitat condition, and very good conditions range into Pinon-Juniper, including most of the disturbed areas around historic mining in the West End.
-By these metrics considerable portions of BLM Sagebrush areas, such as ‘Crawford Country’ are also in good condition, given the high priority nature of these areas for Gunnison Sage Grouse conservation this is promising.
+By these metrics considerable portions of the sagebrush habitat occupied by Gunnison sage-grouse near Crawford are also in good condition

 Subjective interpretation suggests these results seem very similar to those generated by the much more time intensive comparison of Ecological Sites to Benchmarks.
 This relationships considers serious consideration in the use of FQA as a proxy of site condition.